 If we are being led down a path that is arduous and full of danger, we must consider a few points that lead to success.

-B. Don’t look back, to the left or the right, maintain your gaze straight ahead.
-As Lot’s wife was instructed to not look back as Sodom and Gomorrah was destroyed, we must not look back on the life that we died to.
-2 Chronicles 34:2
+B. Don’t look back or to the left or the right, maintain your gaze straight ahead.
+As Lot’s wife was instructed to not look back as Sodom and Gomorrah were destroyed, we must not look back to the life from which we were delivered.
+(2 Chronicles 34:2)

 2nd—It is our responsibility as those called by the Lamb of God, to live in such a way that doesn’t cause others to stumble.

 Our purpose as the body of Christ is to build up one another with love and good works.
-Encouraging each other and using the spiritual gifts God has given us is our role in strengthening the Body.
-If we do offend a brother, we are to quickly make amends, before it gets out of control; this requires humility.
+Encouraging each other and using the spiritual gifts God has given in strengthening the Body.
+If we do offend a brother, we are to quickly make amends before it gets out of control; this requires humility.
 If we lack love, we might cause unbelievers to stumble over us.